 1. Create a Warm Environment for Your Dough

 The optimal temperature for fermenting and proofing bread dough is 86-95°F (30-35°C) degrees.
-Living in San Francisco where it’s relatively cool all-year round (60-65ºF degrees), I had a challenging time with dough proofing until I got a new oven with a proof setting.
+Living in San Francisco, where it’s relatively cool all year (60-65ºF degrees), I had a challenging time with dough proofing until I got a new oven with a proof set.
 However, you can successfully proof your dough without a special oven setting.

-To create a warm environment, place a baking pan or dish of boiling water on the lower rack of the oven and place the bowl of dough on the upper rack.
+To create a warm environment, place a baking pan or dish of boiling water on the oven’s lower rack and place the dough bowl on the upper rack.
 With the door closed, the oven stays warm and humid.
-Sometimes, even with just the light on, it gets nice and warm.
+Sometimes, it gets nice and warm, even with the light on.

-Dough proofed at temperatures lower than 86ºF (30°C) will take longer to ferment or will go dormant.
-At higher temperatures, the yeast will expand more quickly than the gluten structure.
-If this happens, it won’t be able to keep up with fermentation and the air bubbles will collapse.
+Dough proofed at temperatures lower than 86ºF (30°C) will take longer to ferment or go dormant.
+The yeast will expand more quickly at higher temperatures than the gluten structure.
+If this happens, it won’t be able to keep up with fermentation, and the air bubbles will collapse.

 Also, avoid placing your dough in direct sunlight in the summertime as it gets too hot and develops a crust, even though it may seem like a warm location for proofing.

 The more you knead the dough, the stretchier it gets.
 But how do you know when to stop kneading?
 That’s where the windowpane test comes in handy.
 It’s a helpful way to check the elasticity of the dough, and here’s how to do it: